Soap, candles and cakes are basic items we use in our everyday lives of people, and yet many people do not know how they are made.

-With this in mind, BOSCO Uganda organized a two day training on Thursday 7th and Friday 8th of July at Bardege ICT Centre with the aim of training participants to make liquid soap, candles, and cakes.
-The training was attended by over 40 participants drawn from BOSCO Uganda’s ICT Centres located in Bardege, Gulu Main Mosque, Coope, and Lacor.
-Members of BOSCO Uganda’s Entrepreneurship Club Uganda (ECU) and BOSCO Uganda staff were also present.
+With this in mind, BOSCO Uganda organized a two day training on Thursday 7th and Friday 8th of July at Bardege ICT Centre with the aim of training participants to make liquid soap, candles, and cakes in a training that was attended by over 40 participants drawn from BOSCO Uganda’s ICT Centres located in Bardege, Gulu Main Mosque, Coope, and Lacor.

 This in the presence of members of BOSCO Uganda’s Entrepreneurship Club Uganda (ECU) and BOSCO Uganda staff who were also present.

 According to Robert Komakech who organized and coordinated the training, the idea was inspired by the need to help participants to acquire skills for setting up viable businesses that respond to the market requirements given the fact that liquid soap, candles and cakes are basic items that are consumed by people in Gulu on a daily basis.

 The training was also organized as a follow-up to a business plan competition held by BOCO Uganda on Saturday 16 April 2016 in which over 40 participants presented business ideas.
 A key observation from this competition was that many participants lacked the skills to start businesses.
 It was hoped that the skills obtained could immediately be put to use by the participants and as one participant said afterwards; “The training was life changing because it practically changed our lives”.

 The training was presented in three parts consisting of motivational speeches, theoretical sessions and practical sessions.
 The purpose of the motivational speeches was to inspire the participants and enable them to hear business tips from successful businessmen who had practically gone through the hurdles of starting and growing a business.